72 Hours in Dublin with Kids

 Ireland seems to have it all: gorgeous landscapes, incredible history and people who are widely considered some of the friendliest on earth.
 For all these reasons and more, many families plan a trip to the Emerald Isle at some point while their kids are growing up.
 In fact, it is often the first international trip parents take with their children.
 And Dublin is typically the launching pad for the rest of the vacation, since it’s the most popular point of arrival for international flights coming into the country.
 Make the most of your time there and have a plan of where to go with kids in Dublin to keep everyone entertained.

-What to do in Dublin with kids
+What to Do in Dublin with kids

 What to Do in Dublin with Kids